Residency in Pediatric Dentistry

 Description

 Our two-year post-doctoral residency program follows closely the principles and policies as outlined in the Guidelines for Advanced Education in Pediatric Dentistry prepared by the American Academy of Pediatric Dentistry and the American Board of Pediatric Dentistry.
 It is fully accredited by the Commission on Dental Accreditation.
 Successful completion results in a certificate of specialty education in pediatric dentistry which qualifies the resident for examination by the American Board of Pediatric Dentistry.
-There is also an option for students to receive the Master of Science in Dentistry degree.
-Students who elect to complete the MSD curriculum pay full tuition and the length of the program is determined on an individual basis.
-The MSD program is open to U.S. citizens, non-U.S. citizens and foreign-trained dentists.
-Foreign-trained dentists MUST complete a minimum of two-years of clinical training in a U.S. accredited General Practice Residency or an Advanced Education in General Dentistry from an accredited institution in the U.S. before applying to the pediatric dentistry program.
-Residents and interns must obtain a full, unrestricted license granted by the Ohio State Dental Board.
+There is also an option for students to receive the M.S.D.
+Students who elect to complete the Master's program pay full tuition.
+The M.S.D. program is open to non-U.S. citizens and foreign-trained dentists.
+Foreign-trained dentists MUST complete a CODA accredited G.P.R. or A.E.G.D. before applying to the program.

-Our purpose is to train the specialist as a qualified practitioner, consultant, and advocate for complete dental treatment of healthy and special needs children.
-Our program offers a balanced clinical and didactic curriculum in advanced infant, child, and adolescent dental care.
+Our purpose is to train the specialist as a qualified practitioner, consultant and advocate for complete dental treatment of children, adolescents and young adults including individuals with special health care needs.

-The acquired skills prepare the pediatric dental resident to prevent, diagnose, and treat common and unusual oral problems that might arise during the physical, psychological and emotional development of the child and adolescent.
-In addition to the oral aspects of childcare, the resident becomes cognizant of the general health problems related to children.
+The acquired skills prepare the pediatric dental resident to prevent, diagnose, and treat common and unusual oral problems that might arise during physical, psychological, behavioral and social development of the individuals under our care.
+As such, significant training time is devoted to developing an approach to care through an understanding of physical, psychological, behavioral, and social development.

-The pediatric dentistry curriculum is designed to have the resident play an integral role in the health care of children, collaborate with his/her medical colleagues, and to prepare the resident for successful entry into the contemporary practice setting while providing the foundation for future growth in the field.
+The pediatric dentistry curriculum is designed to have the resident play an integral role in the health care of children, side by side with his/her medical colleagues, and to prepare the resident for successful entry into the contemporary practice setting while providing the foundation for future growth in the field.

 Curriculum